willemneal/codemirror-console/website/wasm/host.md

 # Host Environment

 So far we've looked at code that doesn't interact with the outside world.
-To handle this WebAssembly has two special sections: `imports`, `exports`.
+To handle this WebAssembly has two special sections: `imports` and `exports`.
 Furthermore there is a standard [JavaScript API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/WebAssembly) for compiling, instantiating, and interacting with a WebAssembly module.

 ## Exports